Jaheda20/metro-homes-client-public/README.md

 # Metro Homes

 Welcome to Metro Homes, your one-stop destination for buying, selling, and renting properties.
+As a property owner, you can add your properties for sell and rent through our agents.
+On the other hand, clients can choose and buy their desired property from this website.

 ## Admin Credentials
 - Username: tilda@gmail.com